-- eLCM Online Update supports target nodes with the Windows OS only. - You can update the driver package that is provided as a PSP (PrimSupportPack-Win) for Windows. - ServerView Agents or ServerView Agentless Service on the OS of the target node detects available updates and notify the results to iRMC.
-ISM displays the updatable driver packages based on this information retrieved from iRMC. - If PrimSupportPack-Win/FSC_SCAN exists in the updatable driver package, select the applicable driver package as the firmware/driver to be updated.
+- eLCM Online Update supports the update depending on the OS type of the target node. - You can update the driver package and the software such as ServerView Agents that is provided as a PSP (PrimSupportPack-Win) for Windows. - You can update the software such as ServerView Agents for Red Hat Enterprise Linux and SUSE Linux Enterprise Server. - ServerView Agents or ServerView Agentless Service on the OS of the target node detects available updates and notify the results to iRMC.
+ISM displays the updatable driver packages based on the information retrieved from iRMC. - Even if you do not select it as an update target, packages that require updating, such as PrimSupportPack-Win/FSC_SCAN, will be updated automatically.